theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/the-final-idol.md

   text: ""
   sharePrompt: ""

+community:
+  topicId: "the-final-idol-series-1"
+  pageId: "the-gnostic-eye-the-final-idol-series-1-part-1"
+  label: "Discuss this Scroll in the TGK Community"

 discussion:
   promptTitle: "Gnosis in the Machine Age"
   intro: "You’ve seen the rise of the Synthetic God — the idol of light and data that speaks with the voice of man but no breath of Spirit.
 Now we ask:"